Job Market Paper

 Using a newly compiled measure, this paper studies the determinants and implications of US banks’ Information Technology (IT) investments.
 Exposure to fintech competition and novel economies of scale are important drivers of the six-fold increase in IT investments observed over two decades.
 Further analyses point towards significant implications of banks’ IT investments for both (i) monetary policy transmission to lending and (ii) financial inclusion of low income borrowers.

 We study the role of loan-level financial covenants in determining the investment channel of monetary policy.
 We find that out of all covenant-types, the minimum interest coverage covenant, which sets a minimum ratio of earnings to interest payments, interacts robustly with monetary shocks.
 When there is a positive monetary shock, the farther away a firm is from violating its interest coverage threshold, the more responsive it is to a monetary shock in terms of investment.
 This finding is robust to controlling for factors known to affect the transmission of monetary policy to firm investment.
-The intuition is that in an environment with agency frictions, a firm that is farther away from violating its interest coverage covenant face a lower marginal cost and borrow more to invest in riskier projects.
+The intuition is that in an environment with agency frictions, a firm that is farther away from violating its interest coverage covenant faces a lower marginal cost and borrows more to invest in riskier projects.